cfranco92/graphQL_Project/README.md

 # Solve of types
 GraphQL requires a resolver for the parent data type and a function for the nested type field in order to extract its information.

+# Errors
+If an error occurs when making a GraphQL request, it will return an object called errors that will contain the error information and its message.
+We can configure the message that returns to the user simply with a function that throws an error with the message that we want.